jalal246/find-in/README.md

     {
       isFound: true,
       reg:/old/g,
-      match: old // the result of matching
+      match: ['old'] // the result of matching
     },
     { isFound: false, // not found so it wasn't changed
       reg: /new/g,